 Fire vs. Materials: Is Polyester Flame Retardant?

 Today, fire prevention is a national priority, particularly for companies that work closely with highly flammable materials.
-However, this concern is not limited to enterprises; at home, you may be surprised by the number of combustible materials surrounding you.
+However, this concern is not limited to enterprises.
+At home, you may be surprised by the number of combustible materials surrounding you.

-Fire safety precautions include identifying flame-retardant materials that can save your life and those flammable items that can hurt you.
+- Flammable items that can hurt you.
 They can be anything from sofas to curtains, clothing, and furniture.

 The Chemical Composition of Polyester